samAricha/Organiks1_KMP_Server/README.md

 user-name and password after which you replace them in Data.kt plugin file in the following structure Server>Src>main>kotlin>com>teka>organiks>plugins>Data.kt

+2. In your Mysql Server you will require a database named organiks

-2. In order to access you running backend server remotely in your Android or Desktop you can use [Ngrok](https://ngrok.com/) using the following instructions [Ngrok Setup](https://ngrok.com/docs/getting-started/?os=macos)
+3. In order to access you running backend server remotely in your Android or Desktop you can use [Ngrok](https://ngrok.com/) using the following instructions [Ngrok Setup](https://ngrok.com/docs/getting-started/?os=macos)
   - After setting up your Ngrok and getting your URL, you will have to replace the test_url under HttpClientProvider in the following structure
     Shared>Src>commonMain>kotlin>com>teka>organiks>core>data>remote>HttpClientProvider